em3ndez/tiny-web-server/README.md

 ```

 The problem is that method `endPoint(..)` has a fixed parameter list.
 It can't be extended to suit each specific use
 of `endPoint` in an app that would list dependencies to be injected.
-Java itself does not allow this.
-Instead, we have chosen to have a `getDep(..)` method on context `RequestContext` object.
+Java itself does not allow this (yet).
+Instead, I have chosen to have a `getDep(..)` method on context `RequestContext` object.
 We acknowledge this is no longer Dependency
 Injection.

-We think we are instead following the framing **Inversion of Control** (IoC) idiom with a lookup-style (interface
+I think we are following the framing **Inversion of Control** (IoC) idioms with a lookup-style (interface
 injection) way of getting dependencies into a endpoint (or filter).
-I contrast the differences 21 years
+I contrasted the differences 21 years
 ago - https://paulhammant.com/files/JDJ_2003_12_IoC_Rocks-final.pdf,
 and I've built something rudimentary into TinyWeb that fits "interface injection" style.
 The debate on Dependency Injection (DI) vs a possibly global-static Service Locator (that was popular before it) was put front and center by Martin Fowler
 in https://www.martinfowler.com/articles/injection.html (I get a mention in the footnotes, but people occasionally
 tell me to read it).
-"Interface Injection" is mention in that article, and predates the trend for D.I when Apache's defunct Avalon Framework promoted it.
+"Interface Injection" is mentioned in that article, and predated the trend for D.I when Apache's defunct "Avalon Framework" promoted it.

 Here's an example of our way.
 Again, this is not D.I., but is IoC from the pre-DI era.